 - Transmission benefit-cost analyses.
 Submitted testimony to FERC on the public policy, congestion relief, and reliability benefits of several proposed transmission lines.
 Addressed a wider array of benefits than the simple “production cost savings” in most analyses.

-Prior to joining The Brattle Group, Dr. Newell was Director of the Transmission Service at Cambridge Energy Research Associates.
-Before that, he was a Manager in the Utilities Practice at A.T.
-Kearney.
+Prior to joining The Brattle Group in 2004, Dr. Newell was the Director of the Transmission Service at Cambridge Energy Research Associates.
+Before that, he was a Manager in the Utilities Practice at Kearney.

 Post-technical conference comments and testimony of Kathleen Spees and Samual A. Newell before the Federal Energy Regulatory Commission, "Modernizing Electricity Market Design – Efficiently Managing Net Load Variability in High-Renewable Systems: Designing Ramping Products to Attract and Leverage Flexible Resources," Docket No. AD21-10-000.